-The IT gurus of the world migrated to San Francisco for the virtualization event of the year – and so did Q5
+The IT kangurus of the world migrated to San Francisco for the virtualization event of the year – and so did Q5

 VMworld and its opportunities